AIRLabIISc/REVERSEA/README.md

 ## Running

-The easiest way to run ReverSea is using the provided notebook: train+inf.ipynb
+To run ReverSea use the provided notebook: train+inf.ipynb

 ## Checkout the Paper: